The Virginia Capitol Extension

 (Designed while an Associate Principal at

-RMJM Hillier.
+RMJM.
 Extension is part of the Virginia Capitol restoration project headed by Dr. George Skarmeas, AIA, AICP)

 The Virginia Capitol is a National Historic Landmark built in 1785 and designed by Thomas Jefferson.
 Home to the General Assembly, the building has undergone numerous renovations and expansions since the 18th century.
 By the end of the 20th century, it had fallen into a state of disrepair and lacked the proper amenities to accommodate thousands of visitors annually.